 - As Himself: On The Simpsons, in the episode "Bart the Fink".

 - Only Sane Man: He's often surrounded by wackier performers.
-His trademark on the Bob Newhart Show was to have him stand there with a blank stare at whatever hijinks his coworkers, patients, or neighbors were enacting.
+His trademark on The Bob Newhart Show was to have him stand there with a blank stare at whatever hijinks his colleagues, patients, or neighbors were enacting.

 - Realistic Diction Is Unrealistic: His characters often speak with stilted pauses throughout their dialogue, emphasizing just how awkward they feel among the more inane characters.